Should You Buy the Car at Lease End?

 That being said, there are times when you should purchase the car at lease end.
 One of the main benefits of a lease is that you don't take any risk when it comes to car value fluctuations.
 Leasing companies are not perfect and sometimes their predicted residual values are not in line with reality.

-Take for example the case of Toyota's sudden acceleration problems awhile back.
-The values of used Toyotas took a nose-dive after the media sensationalized the stories and the public was afraid to purchase those vehicles.
-Anyone who leased a Toyota before the problems arose were protected by these price drops because all they had to do was return the car at lease end.
+For example, when a manufacturer has a major recall or faces negative publicity, the values of their used vehicles can drop significantly.
+Anyone who leased one of those vehicles before the problems arose would be protected from these price drops because all they had to do was return the car at lease end.
 The leasing companies took a hit on the lower valuations instead of the consumer.

 Just as car values can drop, they can also rise unexpectedly.
-Used car values have been rising steadily since 2009 and a lot of leasing companies have set the residual values too low.
+Used car values fluctuate based on market conditions, and sometimes leasing companies set the residual values too low.
 At lease end, the buyout price of some vehicles are way below their market value.

 When this happens, it presents consumers with an opportunity to make money at the end of the lease, simply by purchasing and reselling the car to another buyer.
 Most states allow you to purchase and sell a vehicle within 10 days without having to pay sales tax.
 Another option is to have the buyer purchase directly from the leasing company and pay you a commission based on the difference between buyout price and market value.